 This story added two things to what we were doing: It asked our community to support us, and it brought more credibility to our event.
 After this story popped up, we shared it on Facebook.
 Again, we rose to 330 likes, 40 people attending, and 104 people interested.

 We used our publicity in the local newspaper as leverage to help us secure our event venue.
 Our venue was a local mall that was surrounded by other community businesses and located in the center of town.
 Because of these, it was a prime location for heavy foot traffic.

 Before we called the property manager, we emailed to first tell them about our idea.
 In the email, we made sure to include our Facebook page and the newspaper article.
 Unfortunately, we didn’t get a reply, but we didn’t give up.
 Later that day, we gave them a call.

 On the call, we simply said, “Can we please use your venue for the next fortnight to test our business?
 We’re wanting to test if we would like to rent this space for a future gym we’re putting in.”

 His answer was a quick yes.

-Sending the email and showing him that we had done a lot of prior legwork in promoting ourselves made the conversation that much smoother.
+Sending the email and showing him we had done a lot of prior legwork in promoting ourselves made the conversation that much smoother.

-2 days before the event: Make a video so people get to know you
+Two days before the event: Make a video so people get to know you

 We shared a video of myself covering some of my credentials and the upcoming event, which further bolstered the professionalism of our event.
-We were lucky enough to have a very talented friend help create this video for us, but if you do something like this, you could just as easily shoot something on your smartphone.
+We were lucky enough to have a very talented friend help create the video for us, but if you do something like this, you could just as easily shoot something on your smartphone.

 Also, we paid $6.89 to promote the video to more people on Facebook, and as a result, it was watched over 350 times and shared four times by people we didn’t know.